 SABRE is a REAL boat, not a low profile surfboard type.
 Performance suits the average sailor rather than the super athletic skipper and at an affordable price.

 SABRE fits neatly into the position between junior and family sailing dinghies, and the high performance but expensive international classes.
-Large fleets in so many clubs ensures excellent competition, a strong training base and protection of your investment.
+Large fleets in so many clubs ensure excellent competition, a strong training and coaching base and protection of your investment.

-SABRE is maintained as a strict one-design class by an Australian Association and supported by strong, active State Associations with sufficient flexibility to move with the times and technological development without detriment to earlier boats.
+SABRE is maintained as a strict one-design class by the Australian Association and supported by strong, active State Associations.
+Sabres have sufficient flexibility to move with the times and technological development without detriment to earlier boats.

 The boat is readily transported by car-topping or light trailer and is easily carried by two people.
-Many skippers have beach-trolleys for easy single-handed launching which also fit onto their trailers.
+Most skippers have beach-trolleys for easy single-handed launching which also fit onto their trailers.